-From 3 January 2018, legal entities such as companies, trusts, partnerships and charities will need to have a Legal Entity Identifier (LEI) if they wish to trade on financial markets in the UK, or continue to receive investment services.
+From 3 January 2018, legal entities such as companies, trusts, partnerships and charities have to have a Legal Entity Identifier (LEI) if they wish to trade on financial markets in the UK, or continue to receive investment services.

-This is due to a new EU Markets in Financial Instruments Directive and Regulation which takes effect on that date.
+This is due to a new EU Markets in Financial Instruments Directive and Regulation which took effect on that date.

 Individuals are not affected and do not have to obtain an LEI.